 “Traditional” technology as we know it is still the primary component of an efficient piece picking strategy.
 At ShipBob, we’re at the forefront of these advancements, utilizing tools such as our warehouse management system (WMS) to connect all elements of the piece picking process together.

 A robust WMS enables pickers to identify the most optimal routes, communicates with ASRS systems for faster retrieval of items, and ensures real-time inventory tracking.

 The role of AI and robotics in piece picking

 Now, there’s also a “new age” of technology taking shape—that is, AI and robotics.
-For piece picking, these new technologies could significantly improve fulfilment processes.
+For piece picking, these new technologies could significantly improve fulfillment processes.
 For instance, automated warehouse picking equipment like AGVs or robotic arms have proven to increase industrial productivity 50 to 70% in some cases.

-Utilising Automated Storage and Retrieval Systems (ASRS) to automate the retrieval and storage of items will be key factors in boosting warehouse productivity and efficiency.
+Utilizing Automated Storage and Retrieval Systems (ASRS) to automate the retrieval and storage of items will be key factors in boosting warehouse productivity and efficiency.
 This system significantly improves pick rates by reducing the time spent on locating and moving items, especially for high-volume or fast-moving products.

 Preparing for the future

 For ecommerce businesses, staying ahead of these technological advancements is crucial.
 Embracing new technologies and adapting business models to leverage these tools will be key to maintaining a competitive edge.

 ShipBob is committed to helping businesses navigate this changing landscape.
 Our continuous investment in technology and innovation means our clients are always equipped with the latest and most efficient fulfillment solutions.
 By partnering with a fulfillment partner like ShipBob, ecommerce businesses can ensure they are well-prepared for the future of logistics, with access to the latest technologies and expertise in order fulfillment.